Can I take Art & Art History, Dance, Design, Music and/or Theatre classes as a non-major?

 Design 111 and 211 are open to non-majors because they are also GURs.
 All other courses require major status.
 There is a User Experience (UX) Design Minor via the Engineering Technology Department.

-Associated Students Clubs has 31 clubs for “Arts, Music & Dance.”
+Associated Students Clubs has more than 30 clubs for “Arts, Music & Dance.”
 There are also clubs for Stage Combat, Dramatic Writing, and Capoeira Club (to name a few) not listed in that category.
 See AS Clubs for more information.

 The Strategic National Arts Alumni Project survey report gives an overview of data from several higher education institutions: SNAAP Data Report